drlholloway/diy-guitar-effects/README.md

 9. Box
 10. Play

+## PCBs
+Ok, you've built a bunch of pedals using other folk's PCBs.
+What about making your own?
+Yes, you can and it isn't terrible.

 ## Books and Resources
 Here are books and websites that have a lot of knowledge or details on things you might want to know about.